cindyhdz/fake_news/README.md

 ## Data Source
 fake_news dataset was found on Kaggle as part of a large community that has implemented big machine learning models and deep learning under this dataset.
-## Data $ Database
-In this project, the main two datas that we are using are test and train
+In this project, the main two datas that we are using are test and train table and it is located in the Data folder.
-### Description of Datasets
-Our main data were found in Kaggle and is located in Data folder.
 The Links to the original data sets are below:

 1) [Test](https://www.kaggle.com/code/duquochuy/fake-news-detection-using-lstm-90-accuracy/data?select=test.csv)